-In fiscal 2018, the workings of photovoltaic power generation and its environmental contributions were explained to elementary school students through a program on "the roles of photovoltaic power generation and storage batteries."
-By presenting nearby examples of the introduction of solar power systems and conducting hands-on lessons using solar panels combined with storage batteries, the students learned about the process of generating electricity from photovoltaic power, a renewable energy.
+In fiscal 2019, we conducted an environmental course on the workings of photovoltaic power generation and its environmental contributions at a nearby elementary school with "the roles of photovoltaic power generation and storage batteries" as the theme.
+By presenting nearby examples of the introduction of photovoltaic power and conducting hands-on lessons using solar panels combined with storage batteries, the elementary school students learned about how photovoltaic power, a renewable energy, is used.
+The course covered not just the relationship between photovoltaic power generation and storage batteries, but also that photovoltaic power generation can help curtail global warming.